 The 80s biker short trend is coming back, and we saw it alive and healthy in the Oalka High Waisted Yoga Short.
 We loved the silky and stretchy spandex material in this bright cassis color, and there are many more color options to choose from.
 The pockets are also impressive, with two large thigh pockets and a phone sleeve on the inside of the back waistband.
 We also loved how these shorts can seamlessly pass from the gym or your run to a stylish athletic look.

 Unfortunately, these shorts struggled in their drying speed.
 They were among the slowest to dry completely, and it makes us skeptical of their moisture-wicking ability on a long, hot run.
 Also, this material's silkiness leads to the legs riding up a little bit on longer runs.
-If you are tired of your basic old running shorts and want to switch them up, the new style of the Oalka High Waisted Yoga Short will do it for you.
+If you are tired of your basic old running shorts and want to switch them up, all at an excellent value, the new style of the Oalka High Waisted Yoga Short will do it for you.